ai2cm/fv3core/README.md

+> DISCLAIMER: Work in progress

 # FV3core

-FV3core is a Python version, using GT4Py with CPU and GPU backend options, of the FV3 dynamical core (fv3gfs-fortran repo).
+FV3core is a Python version, using GridTools GT4Py with CPU and GPU backend options, of the FV3 dynamical core (fv3gfs-fortran repo).
 The code here includes regression test data of computation units coming from serialized output from the Fortran model generated using the `GridTools/serialbox` framework.